 When there are so many benefits of co-sleeping, why do some families have their babies sleep separately?

-- The baby can get strangulated or suffocated due to a lack of enough space.
+- The baby can get strangulated or suffocated due to a lack of enough space, especially young babies who lack enough motor skills to roll over or push away.

 - Co-sleeping is known to promote unhealthy dependency on the parents.